 Some veterans addicted to prescriptions for pain and PTSD turn to illicit substances such as heroin since these drugs offer a “high” similar to many painkillers and are often cheaper and easier to obtain than prescription painkillers.

 Marijuana accounts for a large majority of illicit drug use among veterans, with 3.5 percent of veterans reporting that they use marijuana, according to findings from the 2007 National Survey on Drug Use and Health.

 The risk factors of substance involve a range of biological, psychological, economic, and sociocultural issues.
 While these factors interact differently in different people—resulting in different symptoms and experiences—researchers have found broad similarities when it comes to many of the biggest risks for developing a substance use disorder and co-occurring mental health disorders.

 According to a Department of Veterans Affairs’ report released in June 2018, the suicide rate among veterans exceeds that of the national average, with 20.6 suicides every day.
 This amounts to 7,519 suicides in a single year.

 While there is little evidence addressing the association between substance abuse and suicide among veterans and active military personnel, recent studies demonstrate a link between substance use disorder and suicide in the general population.
-One study suggested that veterans with substance use disorders are more than twice as likely to commit suicide, verses veterans without substance issues.
+One study suggested that veterans with substance use disorders are more than twice as likely to commit suicide, versus veterans without substance issues.

 Female veterans with substance use disorders were five times more likely to commit suicide than their non-substance abusing female peers.
-Women who abused opioids such oxycodone, hydrocodone, and heroin were found to be at a higher risk for suicide than similarly opioid-abusing men and non-substance abusing females.
+Women who abused opioids such as oxycodone, hydrocodone, and heroin were found to be at a higher risk for suicide than similarly opioid-abusing men and non-substance abusing females.